Turbo Charge Your OKRs With OKR-Dash.com

 Here's an example OKR spreadsheet using the template above and filling in some real OKRs for an imaginary gaming app:

-OKR template spreadsheet
+OKR template excel

 And here's an example OKR slide from a presentation too: